Lake Formation full table access for EMR Serverless - Amazon EMR

 • Create a S3 folder at the table location s3://path/to/table/table_name using the Amazon S3 console or Amazon S3 CLI.

 • Jobs referencing tables with Lake Formation Fine-Grained Access Control (FGAC) rules or Glue Data Catalog Views will fail.
-To query a table with an FGAC rules or a Glue Data Catalog View, you need to use the FGAC mode.
+To query a table with an FGAC rules or a Glue Data Catalog View, you must use the FGAC mode.
 You can enable FGAC mode by following the steps outlined in the Amazon documentation: Using EMR Serverless with Amazon Lake Formation for fine-grained access control.

 • Full table access does not support Spark Streaming.